qwertie/learn-react/docs/tutorial-5.md

 JavaScript `Date`s are actually based on Unix Epoch time, storing the amount of time in milliseconds since midnight January 1, 1970 UTC.
 So it seems reasonable to represent the time as a time on January 1, 1970 UTC.
 But can we parse a user-provided `time` string with code like `new Date("1970-01-01 "+time)`?
 Unfortunately this may not work, because the date parsing behavior is [reportedly](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse) browser-specific unless it has a very specific format.
 A browser may not recognize "unofficial" formats at all, or it may choose UTC or local time arbitrarily.
 Chrome, for instance, recognizes `01 Jan 1970 0:00:00 UTC` as time zero, and `01 Jan 1970 12:00 am UTC` works too, but `01 Jan 1970 12:00am UTC` is not understood, and `01 Jan 1970 12:00 am` is interpreted as local time (and so in general is not time zero).
 Most importantly, this is browser-specific and therefore unreliable.

 We could fix this with a third-party library, but I'm not happy with [Moment.js](https://momentjs.com/) or [Datejs](http://www.datejs.com/) as they are not small libraries but they _still_ don't understand time-of-day as a different concept from a date.
-So instead I wrote a function to parse time values (you can also find a "test suite" [here](https://stackoverflow.com/a/50769298/22820)):
+So instead I wrote a function to parse time values (later I put it in its own [repo with tests](https://github.com/qwertie/simplertime)):

 ~~~tsx
 function parseTime(t: string, localDate?: Date): Date|undefined {